nickrakovsky/docs/docs/advanced/bulk-uploads.md

 ## About Bulk Uploads

 Bulk uploads is a method to bring pre-formatted DataDocks templates into your DataDocks platform.
-These upload templates have three types:
+These upload templates have four types:

 1. Appointments
 2. Purchase Orders
 3. Companies
+4. Products

 ## About .CSV Templates